solacerace/notes_public/notes_cpp.md

         while (true)
         {
-            // test and set returns oldValue & sets true if (!atomic_flag.test_and_set(std::memory_order_acquire))
+            // test and set returns oldValue & sets true
+            // - the below condition will be true when
+            // this thread was able to acquire
+            // lock, i.e. test_and_set returns false.
+            if (!atomic_flag.test_and_set(std::memory_order_acquire))
             {
                 break;
             }

+            // - test returns old value.
-            while (atomic_flag.test(std::memory_order_relaxed));
+            // this will keep looping untill atomic_flag is true. while (atomic_flag.test(std::memory_order_relaxed));
         }
     }